ziedwnissi/react-calculator/post/post.md

 ## Write Initial Tests and Create Components

+### Create First Test

-We will begin by adding the initial code to *Calculator.jsx*, then writing our first test.
+We will begin by adding the first failing test for the `Calculator` component, and then write the code for it to pass.

-### Write Component and First Test

-We'll start by testing the Calculator component.
-We know that it will wrap our Keypad and Display components...

-From the command line create the *tests* directory and *Calculator.spec.js* file:
+From the command line create the *Calculator.spec.js* file:

 `$ touch src/components/Calulator/Calculator.spec.js`

-Add the first test in *Calculator.spec.js*:
+Next add a shallow render test in *Calculator.spec.js*:

 ```js
 import React from 'react';